Dual battery system

 - Crimp & solder a heavy 6mm eye terminal to the charger's BLACK wire.

 - If you have solar panels, connect the YELLOW wire from the Redarc charger to the positive output from the panel(s).
 If you don't have solar panels, secure the yellow cable and tape the end of it.
-I'm attaching mine to a 50A Anderson plug (along with another earth cable) for ease of future use.
+I'm attaching mine to a 50A Anderson plug for ease of future use.
+The other terminal on the Anderson plug connects to battery negative/chassis 'earth'.
 WARNING: Solar panels produce DC power even in shade and can cause electrocution.
 Cover panels from light and use extreme caution when wiring solar panels.

 - The BLUE, GREEN and ORANGE wires are not required for my installation, so I am cutting them off to slightly different lengths, then encasing them in heat-shrink tube.
 Check the Redarc manual to verify if you need to use these wires for your vehicle and/or auxiliary battery type.